 The biggest challenge in any relationship is effective communication.
 The most common arguments that I get into with my boyfriend are due to the root cause of miscommunication and lack of follow through.
-Usually it is when both of us drop the ball and focus more on letting our emotions rule our actions than strategically thinking, “How can I communicate clearly without emotional bias?”
-On the personal level it can be very extreme in consequence.
+Usually, it is when both of us drop the ball and focus more on letting our emotions rule our actions rather than strategically thinking, “How can I communicate clearly without emotional bias?”
+On the personal level, it can be very extreme in consequence.
 However, it can also happen in the workplace.

 Follow through is especially important in the workplace.
 If you sent an email to Amanda asking if she has a specific piece of information, she replies with the information, and then you neglect to follow up with a closing email, she does not know you got the information and then has to spend valuable time sending another email to check you got the original email.
 This is not only an inefficient use of time, as it also gets in the way of productivity and disrespects the other person’s time.
 Communicating effectively is a must for any working organization to run smoothly, just like your car needs oil to run smoothly.
 Without the oil, people’s words cause enough friction to result in a roadblock in overall performance.